 As members of the one body of Jesus Christ, each of us has a duty to be submissive to Christ our Head and to be devoted to one another in brotherly love, honoring others above ourselves, sharing with those in need, practicing hospitality, and living in harmony (Romans 12:9-16; 1 Corinthians 12:25).

 Participation in the Lord’s Supper reminds and encourages believers to strive for unity in their relationships with others.
 In fact, Jesus instructs us to repair broken relationships before we come to worship.

-The Lord’s Supper is an effective reminder that we need to be careful to maintain good relations with our fellow saints because all of us share in the same glorious grace and forgiveness of Christ.
+The Lord’s Supper is an effective reminder that we need to be careful to maintain good relationships with our fellow saints because all of us share in the same glorious grace and forgiveness of Christ.
 That is an awesome reason for participating in the bread and cup of communion with the saints of God!
 It is also a sober warning: If there is enmity or animosity between us and another believer, we cannot properly partake of the Lord’s Supper until we have at least done our part to seek reconciliation (Matthew 5:23, 24; 6:12; 18:35; Mark 11:25; Ephesians 4:26; 5:32; 1 John 4:19-21).

 A Lesson in Humility

-John’s Gospel reports the events of Jesus’ last supper from a different perspective than that of the other Gospels.
-Instead of reporting details of the sharing of the bread and the fruit of the vine, John describes how Jesus got up from the table, laid aside His clothes, wrapped a towel around His waist, poured water in a basin and began to wash the feet of the disciples (John 13:4-11).
+John’s Gospel reports the events of Jesus’ Last Supper from a different perspective than that of the other Gospels.
+Instead of reporting details of the sharing of the bread and the fruit of the vine, John describes how Jesus got up from the table, laid aside His clothes, wrapped a towel around His waist, poured water in a basin, and began to wash the feet of the disciples (John 13:4-11).

 The significance of what Jesus did is explained in verses 12-15: